tpunt/PHP7-Reference/README.md

 **BC Breaks**
  - Custom error handlers used for handling (and typically ignoring) recoverable fatal errors will not longer work since exceptions will now be thrown
- - Parse errors occuring in `eval()`ed code will now become exceptions, requiring them to be wrapped in a `try...catch` block
+ - Parse errors occurring in `eval()`ed code will now become exceptions, requiring them to be wrapped in a `try...catch` block

 RFC: [Exceptions in the Engine](https://wiki.php.net/rfc/engine_exceptions_for_php7)